Pevonedistat With Azacitidine Versus Azacitidine Alone in Treating Patients With Relapsed or Refractory Acute Myeloid Leukemia

 - Patients must not have any life-threatening illness unrelated to cancer.

 - Patients must not have an active, uncontrolled infection or severe infectious disease, (e.g. severe pneumonia, meningitis, or septicemia).
 Patients with an uncontrolled infection must not be enrolled until they have received treatment and the infection is under control.

-- Patients must not have left ventricular ejection fraction < 40% as assessed by electrocardiogram (EKG) or radionuclide angiography within one month prior to study entry.
+- Patients must not have left ventricular ejection fraction < 40% as assessed by a transthoracic echocardiogram or radionuclide angiography within one month prior to study entry.

 - Patients must not have known moderate to severe chronic obstructive pulmonary disease, interstitial lung disease, or pulmonary fibrosis.